 Feels like there is a monster playing dagger-drumming against my uterus walls.
-I please it with a hot water bag and loads of green tea and ample amounts of chocolate.
-Of course, once I yelled at an old woman who was walking incredibly slowly in front of me.
-I felt terrible but I walked away.
+I pacify it with a hot water bag and loads of green tea and ample amounts of chocolate.
+Surround yourself with your favorite comfort food during this time of the month.

 3. The monster boss at work

-Got pissed at my boss for giving me major workload.
-So I got back at him by working till 11 on the weekends, until he told me to go home.
+I got pissed at my boss for giving me a major workload.
+Women at work often face this difficulty when they are experiencing PMS symptoms.
+So I got back at him by working till 11 on the weekends until he told me to go home.
 Revenge accomplished!